Navigating the Tug-of-War: Balancing Logic and Emotion

 In therapy, I often see clients lean heavily into one state of mind.
 Some pride themselves on being “logical,” yet feel disconnected from their relationships.
 Others are deeply in touch with their emotions but feel overwhelmed by every emotional wave.

 The shift usually happens when they realize this: you don’t have to choose.
-Wise mind isn’t about silencing logic or emotion - it’s about listening to both and then making decisions that honour the whole self.
+Wise mind isn’t about silencing logic or emotion; it’s about listening to both and then making decisions that honour the whole self.

 The next time you feel torn, pause and ask yourself: “What does my wise mind say?”

-It may not be the loudest voice - but it’s often the truest one.
+It may not be the loudest voice, but it’s often the truest one.